Did you know that, according to nChannel, 44% of people with buy intent start their online shopping journey by searching on Google?

 Yes, you want to create high-quality content.
 But unlike an informational blog post, you also need to keep the conversion rate in mind.

 When writing content for your products and categories, make sure to use both types of keywords for an effective eCommerce SEO plan, using the chosen keywords you compiled in the research stage.
+If you are in the market for, http://www.fakewatch.is our platform is your best choice!
+The largest shopping mall!

 Here are the three most crucial on-page SEO tactics that I recommend for eCommerce pages: